 "She Said Shake Me...ALLLL Night!"

 Cinderella sold seven million albums in the U.S. between 1986 and 1991, scored a half-dozen top-40 singles (including "Shake Me," "Nobody's Fool," and the tear-jerker ballad "Don't Know What You've Got (Till It's Gone)") and shared concert stages with top-tier '80s rock bands like Bon Jovi, the Scorpions, Judas Priest, and Poison.
-It's been more than 20 years since their last studio album, but Cinderella is still a familiar presence on the retro-rock touring circuit to this very day.
+It's been more than 20 years since their last studio album, but Cinderella's music is still a familiar presence on retro-rock radio to this day.

 The Infamous "Pat's Chili Dogs" commercial (1983)